A Survey on Task Allocation and Scheduling in Robotic Network Systems: Introduction

 \section{Introduction}

-Robots can take on dangerous tasks, and act as helpful companions, and their use is rapidly increasing in all aspects of human life \cite{Chatterjee:2021, Amritha:2022}.
+Robots are increasingly taking on dangerous tasks and acting as companions that are integrated into various aspects of human life \cite{Chatterjee:2021, Amritha:2022}.
 Some tasks like carrying a very heavy object, monitoring a wide area or dealing with a disaster cannot be performed by a single robot.
-To overcome this limitation, several studies, such as \cite{osumi:2014, michael:2012, Hu:2012, McKee:2008, Mckee:2000, Tenorth:2013, Kamei:2012}, propose that multiple robots can be used to perform tasks cooperatively, in a configuration called a robotic network.
+To overcome this limitation, several studies, such as \cite{osumi:2014, michael:2012, Hu:2012, Mckee:2000, McKee:2008, Tenorth:2013, Kamei:2012}, propose that multiple robots can be used to perform tasks cooperatively, in a configuration called a robotic network.
 The capacity of a robotic network is limited by the collective capacity of all robots, \cite{Hu:2012}.
 Increasing the number of robots can increase the capacity, but it also increases the complexity of the model.
 Moreover, most tasks related to human-robot collaboration, such as speech, face, and object recognition, are very computationally intensive.

-To overcome the computational limitations of a robotic network, we can leverage cloud robotics by using the Internet and cloud infrastructure to assign computations and share Big Data in real time \cite{kehoe:2015}.
-An important factor in determining the performance of cloud-based robotic systems is deciding whether to upload a newly arrived task to the cloud, process it on a server (fog computing \cite{bonomi:2012}), or execute it on one of the robots (edge computing \cite{shi:2016}), which is called the allocation problem.
+Cloud robotics overcomes computational limitations by using the internet to assign tasks and share data in real time \cite{kehoe:2015}.
+An important factor in determining the performance of cloud-based robotic systems is deciding whether to upload a newly arrived task to the cloud, process it on a server (fog computing \cite{bonomi:2012}), or execute it on one of the robots (edge computing \cite{shi:2016}), which is called the allocation problem, see Figure \ref{figu01}.
 When the allocation problem is solved, the result is a set of tasks assigned to each processing unit.
-The scheduling problem deals with the problem of arranging (scheduling) this set of tasks, given the priority of the tasks, their time constraints, and the precedence order among the tasks, to answer the question of which task, from the set of tasks assigned to each processing unit, should be executed first.
+The scheduling problem deals with the problem of arranging (scheduling) this set of tasks, given the priority of the tasks, their time constraints, and the precedence order among the tasks, to answer the question of which task, from the set of tasks assigned to each processing unit, should be executed first, see Figure \ref{figu02}.

+Robotic systems often need to be reconfigured to cope with new tasks.
+To do this, the tasks must be divided into smaller subtasks that must be executed in a predefined sequence.